material-components/material-components-ios/howto/tutorial/README.md

 Close your new project by going to menu `File -> Close Project` or holding `option + command + w`.
 We’ll come back to the project in a minute.

 ## 2. Setup CocoaPods:
+[CocoaPods](https://cocoapods.org/) is a delightful way to add libraries and frameworks to apps.
+If you've used it before, this will look familiar to you.

 Open `Terminal`.

 If you do not already have CocoaPods installed on this system, run: